Harm Reduction in Amsterdam

 Booking

-Accommodation: Shared rooms in a hostel/hotel booked by DMU
+Accommodation: Shared rooms in a hostel booked by DMU

-Travel: Flights booked by DMU (students travel as a group)
+Travel: Eurostar or flights booked by DMU (students travel as a group)

 Contact